somedatapacket/docs.humio.com/content/tutorial/_index.md

 ## 3. Choosing a Parser

-When data arrive at Humio they need to be parsed.
+When data arrive at Humio it needs to be parsed.
 Therefore you have to specify which parser should be used to interpret your data.
 Which one your need depends your data format.
 A safe bet is the `kv` (Key-Value) parser.